Homepage Crafts Unlimited (UK)

 My daughter has a loved-to-bits rag doll that is beyond repair, is it possible to make an identical copy?

-Yes.
-Unfortunately fabric fashions change so I may not be able to get an exact match but I will do my best to get as near as possible unless you fancy changing the doll's outfit (example).
-Prices vary with size and complexity.
+I am sure there are hospitals that can help you.
+Unfortunately fabric fashions change so they may not be able to get an exact match and you may have to compromise unless you fancy changing the doll's outfit (example).

 Top

-My daughter's rag doll has a body that is frayed and split and the stuffing is coming out, can you help?
+My daughter's rag doll has a body that is frayed and split and the stuffing is coming out, can that be repaired?

-Yes it is possible to make a new body only and sew it in place over the top of the old one.
-See prices for repair costs.
+I am sure there are hospitals that can make a new body only and sew it in place over the top of the old one.

 Top